top of page

 Edwin C. Obras, Board President

 Edwin grew up on Beacon Hill, is a proud University of Washington alumni and received a Master of Public Administration and Graduate Certificate in Non-Profit, Philanthropy and Social Change from Northeastern University.
-He served as past Chair of the City of Seatac Human Services Advisory Committee and served at his son’s Seattle school’s PTSA and boosters.
+He served as past Chair of the City of Seatac Human Services Advisory Committee and served on his son's school PTSA and booster clubs.

 Armilito J Pangilinan, Board Vice President of Executive Operations

 With more than 25 years of non-profit leadership experience, Armilito enjoys building organizations and organizational units from the ground up.
-He is currently the Chief Financial Officer of Building Changes where he oversees Finance, Human Resources and Operations.
-He works closely with the executive and leadership teams to develop strategies and implement programs and systems that help the organization function optimally.
-He has served in leadership capacity in various organizations such as the Metropolitan Museum of Art, American Foundation for the Blind, Alzheimer’s Association, Big Brothers Big Sisters, and other local non-profits.
+He has served in leadership capacity in various organizations where he worked closely with the executive and leadership teams to develop strategies and implement programs and systems that help the organization function optimally.
+He currently works with local non-profits to strengthen their internal organizational infrastructure.

 Delia Vita, Board Treasurer